RubyQianru/Hand-Pose-and-Music-Control/README.md

 ## Future Plan & Usage

-1. Classification of multiple handposes.
+1. Classification of multiple handposes for different use cases.
+For example: [AI Meeting Room](https://github.com/RubyQianru/Machine-Learning-TFJS)
 2. Design and development of Node.js server leveraging websocket to bridge our frontend hand pose classification with our instrument in Max.

 ## References